 Foundation types vary, but likely your house or home's addition does or will have one of these three foundations: full or daylight basement, crawlspace, or concrete slab-on-grade.
 These are serviceable—and sometimes even flexible—foundations that work for millions of homes across a variety of climates and needs.

 01 of 03

-One functional variation of the full basement is the daylight basement.
+One variation of the full basement is the daylight basement, sometimes called a partial basement.
 Built against a slope, the daylight basement has one or more sides that are completely embedded in the ground, from floor to ceiling.
-However, as the slope descends, one or more sides are exposed and can have windows and doors.
-Thus the term daylight basement.
+However, as the slope descends, one or more sides of the foundation are exposed and can have large windows and doors to bring in daylight.

 02 of 03

 Foundations that create a crawlspace consist of short foundation walls that stand on footings.
 The walls may be very short—creating a space that you literally have to crawl through—or they can be in the range of 4 feet tall, providing room for storage and sometimes a furnace or other equipment.

 Typically, crawlspaces are unheated spaces and may be ventilated with small vents that penetrate the foundation walls to promote a small amount of airflow through the crawlspace.
 Moisture control and water leaks and seepage are other considerations with crawlspace foundations.

 Crawlspace foundations are less expensive than full basements because they require less excavation and less foundation wall material and labor to build.
 Like full basement foundations, crawlspace walls typically are made with poured concrete or mortared concrete block.Pros

 Less expensive than basement

 Access to below-floor services like pipes or wires